This site requires a more recent version of Adobe Flash Player to function properly.

 Visa has begun offering more services that will enable payment of bills from mobile devices.
 Mobile phone payments are gaining rapid popularity, coinciding with the surge in smartphone sales.
 An increasing number of smartphones manufactured now utilize near-field communication (NFC) chips, which facilitate mobile payments.
-Mobile payments was at $235 billion in 2013 and is expected to grow at a CAGR of 32% to reach $717 billion in 2017 as an increasing number of phones incorporate near-field communication (NFC) chips to facilitate mobile payments.
+Mobile payments was at $450 billion in 2015 and is expected to cross $1 trillion by 2019 as an increasing number of phones incorporate near-field communication (NFC) chips to facilitate mobile payments.
 According to the Federal Reserve Board, 22% of people with mobile phones in the U.S. made a mobile payment in 2014.
 This figure was 17% in 2013.
 Visa is collaborating with mobile wallet services of ApplePay and Samsung to capitalize on this trend.

 How Does Trefis Modelling Work?